 - Remove waxed paper; invert cake onto an 18-in.-long sheet of waxed paper dusted with confectioners' sugar.
 Gently peel off parchment paper.

 - In a small bowl, beat cheeses and sugar until blended.
-Stir in Kahlua, orange peel and vanilla.
+Stir in Kahlua, orange zest and vanilla.
 Spread over cake to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a short side.
 Trim ends; place on a platter, seam side down.